 Development strategies to secure our future

-In our CA Today feature on ‘The end of the accounting profession as we know it’, author and Oxford lecturer, Daniel Susskind, describes the future of professional roles and how technology will play a part.
+Author and Oxford lecturer, Daniel Susskind, describes the future of professional roles and how technology will play a part.
 But where does this leave our development strategies?

 In his co-written book, ‘The Future of the Professions: How Technology will Transform the Work of Human Experts’, Daniel and his co-author father, Richard Susskind, describe the advancement of online learning and deploying software instead of human resources to perform complex calculations of all types.

 They predict a transformation for all professions, with some roles becoming automated by computers and others redeveloping to work along aside and harness the power of these ‘robot’ employees.
 We asked Daniel what professional development for accountants will look like in the future, in terms of the skills they may need.